chand1012/clive/README.md

   </a>
 </div>

-Clive is a command-line tool for transcribing audio and creating clips based on keywords.
+Clive is a command-line tool for transcribing audio and creating clips based on keywords and natural language.
 It's designed to make working with audio transcription and clipping as human-friendly as possible, providing a simple and natural syntax with formatted output.

 ## Why?